-Only personnel qualified in the field of highway traffic noise analysis shall be responsible for the highway traffic noise analysis on NDOT's transportation improvement projects.
-Qualified personnel are those who have successfully completed training in highway traffic noise analysis and the use of the FHWA approved traffic noise modeling software, through a qualified provider, and are proficient in the use of the latest version of that software.
-If junior personnel don't have this experience, they must be working under more senior personnel who have all required experience.
+Only personnel qualified in the field of highway traffic noise analysis shall be responsible for the highway traffic noise analysis on FHWA/NDOT transportation improvement projects or within NDOT right-of-way.
+If junior personnel don't have this experience, they must be working under more senior personnel who have all required training and experience.